sforest81/en/source/publications/index.md

 date: 2020-06-21 18:52:29
 ---

 **Submitted:**

+123\.
+Xu Peiqiang, **Lin Wang\***, and Wen Chen, 2022: The British-Okhotsk Corridor pattern and its linkage to the Silk Road pattern, *Journal of Climate*, doi:10.1075/JCLI-D-21-0657.1, revised

+122\.
+Gong Hainan, Hongyin Xiao, Quanliang Chen, and **Lin Wang\***, 2022: Impact of internal climate variability on wintertime surface air temperature trends over Eurasia in the CESM large ensemble, *Journal of Geophysical Research: Atmospheres*, revised

+121\.
+Hu Kaiming\*, Gang Huang\*, **Lin Wang**, and Renguang Wu, 2022: Asymmetric impact of El Niño and La Niña on southern China winter rainfall, *Climate Dynamics*, submitted

+120\.
+Hu Peng, Wen Chen, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2022: On the strengthening relationship between the tropical Asian summer monsoon onset and ENSO after the mid-1970s, *Climate Dynamics*, submitted

+**In press:**

+119\.
+Xu Peiqiang, **Lin Wang\***, and Jie Ming, 2022: Central Asian precipitation extremes affected by an intraseasonal planetary wave pattern, *Journal of Climate*, doi:10.1075/JCLI-D-21-0657.1, in press

+118\.
+Huangfu Jingliang, Yulian Tang, **Lin Wang\***, Wen Chen, Ronghui Huang, Tianjiao Ma, 2022: Joint influence of the QBO and prolonged ENSO effects on tropical cyclone occurrence frequency over the western North Pacific, *Climate Dynamics*, in press

+117\.
+Jiang Wenping\*, Hainan Gong, Ping Huang, **Lin Wang**, Gang Huang, and Lisuo Hu, 2022: Biases and improvements of the ENSO- East Asian winter monsoon teleconnection in CMIP5 and CMIP6 models, *Climate Dynamics*, in press

+116\.
+Cen Sixian, Wen Chen, Shangfeng Chen, **Lin Wang**, Yuyun Liu, and Jingliang Huangfu, 2022: Weakened influence of the ENSO on the zonal shift of the South Asian High after the early 1980s, *International Journal of Climatology*, in press

+115\.
+Hu Peng, Wen Chen*, Shangfeng Chen, **Lin Wang**, Yuyun Liu, 2022: The weakening relationship between ENSO and the South China Sea summer monsoon onset in recent decades. *Advances in Atmospheric Sciences*, doi:10.1007/s00376-021-1208-6, in press

 114\.
-Dong Zizhen, and **Lin Wang***, 2021: Quasi-biweekly oscillation over the western North Pacific in boreal winter and its influence on the North American temperature, *Journal of Climate*, submitted
+Hu Peng, Wen Chen*, Shangfeng Chen, Zhibo Li, **Lin Wang**, and Ruping Huang, 2022: Close linkage of the South China Sea summer monsoon onset and extreme rainfall in May over Southeast Asia: role of the synoptic-scale systems, *Journal of Climate*, doi:10.1175/JCLI-D-21-0740.1, in press

 113\.
-Shen Xiaocen, **Lin Wang***, Scott Osprey, Steven C. Hardiman, Adam A. Scaife, and Ji Ma, 2021: The Life Cycle and Variability of Antarctic Sudden Stratospheric Warmings, *Journal of Climate*, submitted
+Zhang Jiankai, Wenshou Tian\*, John A. Pyle, N. Luke Abraham, Martyn P. Chipperfield, James Keeble, Qinghua Yang, Longjiang Mu, Hong-Li Ren, and **Lin Wang**, 2022: Significant Responses of Arctic Sea Ice to Stratospheric Ozone Depletion, *Science Bulletin*, in press

+**2022:**

 112\.
-Gong Hainan, Hongyin Xiao, Quanliang Chen, and **Lin Wang***, 2021: Impact of internal climate variability on wintertime surface air temperature trends over Eurasia in the CESM large ensemble, *Journal of Geophysical Research: Atmospheres*, submitted
+Dong Zizhen, and **Lin Wang\***, 2022: Quasi-biweekly oscillation over the western North Pacific in boreal winter and its influence on the central North American air temperature, *Journal of Climate*, **35**(6), 1901-1913, doi:10.1175/JCLI-D-21-0531.1

 111\.
-Jiang Wenping*, Hainan Gong, Ping Huang, **Lin Wang**, Gang Huang, and Lisuo Hu, 2021: Biases and improvements of the ENSO- East Asian winter monsoon teleconnection in CMIP5 and CMIP6 models, *Climate Dynamics*, submitted
+Shen Xiaocen, **Lin Wang\***, Scott Osprey, Steven C. Hardiman, Adam A. Scaife, and Ji Ma, 2022: The Life cycle and variability of Antarctic weak polar vortex events, *Journal of Climate*, **35**(6), 2075-2092, doi:10.1075/JCLI-D-21-0500.1

 110\.
-Hu Kaiming\*, Gang Huang\*, **Lin Wang**, and Renguang Wu, 2021: Asymmetric impact of El Niño and La Niña on southern China winter rainfall, *Climate Dynamics*, submitted

-109\.
-Hu Peng, Wen Chen, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2021: On the strengthening relationship between the tropical Asian summer monsoon onset and ENSO after the mid-1970s, *Climate Dynamics*, submitted
+Hu Peng, Wen Chen\*, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2022: The leading mode and factors for coherent variations among the sub-systems of tropical Asian summer monsoon onset, *Journal of Climate*, **35**(5), 1597-1612, doi:10.1175/JCLI-D-21-0101.1

-108\.
-Zhang Jiankai, Wenshou Tian\*, John A. Pyle, N. Luke Abraham, Martyn P. Chipperfield, James Keeble, Qinghua Yang, Longjiang Mu, Hong-Li Ren, and **Lin Wang**, 2021: Significant Responses of Arctic Sea Ice to Stratospheric Ozone Depletion, submitted

-**In press:**

-107\. **Wang Lin\***, Chuang Zheng, and Yuyun Liu, 2021: Understanding the East Asian winter monsoon in 2018 from the intraseasonal perspective, *Climate Dynamics*, doi:10.1007/s00382-021-05793-x, in press

 **2021:**

+109\. **Wang Lin\***, Chuang Zheng, and Yuyun Liu, 2021: Understanding the East Asian winter monsoon in 2018 from the intraseasonal perspective, *Climate Dynamics*, **57**, 2053-2062, doi:10.1007/s00382-021-05793-x

+108\. **Wang Lin\***, Peiqiang Xu, and Jasti S. Chowdary, 2021: Teleconnection along the Asian jet stream and its association with the Asian summer monsoon. *Indian Summer Monsoon Variability: El Niño-Teleconnections and Beyond*.
+Edited by Jasti S. Chowdary, Anant Parekh, and C. Gnanaseelan, 287-298, doi:10.1016/B978-0-12-822402-1.00009-0

+107\.	**Wang Lin\***, Haishan Chen, Jasti S. Chowdary, Kyung-Ja Ha, Yoshiyuki Kajikawa, and Gill Martin, 2021: Editorial: The Asian monsoon, *Frontiers in Earth Science*, **9**, 748811, doi:10.3389/feart.2021.748811

 106\.
 Dong Zizhen, **Lin Wang\***, Peiqiang Xu, Sittichai Pimonsree, Atsamon Limsakul, and Patama Singhruck, 2021: Interdecadal variation of the wintertime precipitation in Southeast Asia and its possible causes, *Journal of Climate*, **34**(9), 3503-3521, doi:10.1175/JCLI-D-20-0480.1